nodejs/wiki-archive/API-changes-between-v0.4-and-v0.6.md

    first place.
    * `process.binding('net')` was removed.
    * `process.memoryUsage().vsize` was removed.
 You don't need it.
+   * `process.stdout` and `process.stderr` are blocking when they refer to regular files or TTY file descriptors.
    * `process.stdin`, `process.stdout` and `process.stderr` are getters now.
      You can override it (if you really want to) like this: